15 Most Beautiful Lookouts in Sydney

 The Pylon Lookout also holds a small museum sharing many interesting details about the history behind the bridge and how and why it was built.
 The entrance is on the pedestrian walkway on the eastern side of the bridge.
 Follow the walkway from the Bridge Stairs in The Rocks, and you will see the entrance at the first pylon.

 The Pylon consists of three levels of informational exhibits and a 360-degree lookout platform at the top.
-The museum part of the Pylon Lookout is well-presented, with lots of information and photos to absorb about the Harbour Bridge.
+The museum part of the Pylon Lookout is well-presented, with lots of information and photos to absorb about the bridge.

 Blues Point Reserve